How it works

 See your stats

-Visit your profile to see sessions, commits, streaks, and coding patterns.
+Visit your profile to see sessions, streaks, and coding patterns.
 Show up on the leaderboard.
 Share your profile with others.

 Privacy